ari-hacks/terraform-study-guide/Objective 1 & 2/Iac.md

 - Can be applied throughout the infrastructure lifecycle
   - Day 0 : Initial Build
-  - Day 1 : OS and application config you apply after the initial build.
+  - Day 1 : OS and application config we apply after the initial build.
 Includes OS updates, patches, app config.
 - Saves time by making it easy to provision and apply infrastructure configuration.
 Workflow is standardized across providers wether its VMWare, AWS, Azure, or GCP.
 - It's easy to understand the intent of infrastructure changes.
 - **Iac makes changes idempotent**: